 When a reader submitted a recipe for Sweet Potato rounds, I was very excited!
 They sounded delicious and they were relatively simple to make.
 The reader described these as an alternative to sweet potato casserole.
 We used to make Sweet Potato Casseroles for Thanksgiving but no one ever ate it!
 We gave up on different recipes and just eliminated sweet potatoes from the spread.

 The original recipe consisted of a slice of sweet potato baked with a melted marshmallow and pecan on top.
 I love that this would be easy to eat at a party.
-But with the marshmallow, this dish was in need of a make over.
+But with the marshmallow, this dish was in need of a makeover.

-Butternut Squash Appetizer
+Roasted Butternut Squash Appetizer

 This Butternut Squash appetizer recipe uses the same concept as the one originally submitted.
 I couldn’t come up with a good substitute for the marshmallow so I decided to go a different direction!
-Rather than sweet, this dish is savory, but still delicious and equally impressive.
+Rather than sweet, this dish is savory but still delicious and equally impressive.

-The very first step is to toast 1/2 cup of pine nuts in a pan over medium low heat.
+The very first step is to toast 1/2 cup of pine nuts in a pan over medium-low heat.
 Toast for about 5 minutes or until browned.
 Be very careful not to burn the nuts.
 Place on a plate and cool.

 Using a vegetable peeler or knife, peel the butternut squash.
-Slice the neck of a butternut squash in to rounds.
+Slice the neck of a butternut squash into rounds.
 Save the bottom of the butternut squash for a different recipe.